sharoncchan/cs50web-email/README.md

 This project is an email application that allow users to send and receive emails.

-This project was built using Django as a backend framework and HTML CSS and Javascript as frontend programming tools.
+This project was built using Django as a backend framework and HTML CSS and JavaScript as frontend programming tools.
 All generated details are saved in a database, which is SQLite by default.

 All webpages of the project are mobile-responsive.